-The Tracking menu for the SHOUT ts is shown below.
+The Tracking menu for the SHOUT ts is shown below (see Figure 18).
 Some options are very complex, including Geofences and Call Out, which require SatTerm to set up.
 For these options, refer to the "SatTerm for SHOUT ts" manual [2].

-Figure 17: Tracking Menu
+Figure 18: Tracking Menu